-Highly susceptible species are the first to be attacked, and are generally destroyed in the first 2-3 years following infestation.
+Highly susceptible species of viburnum are the first to be attacked, and are generally destroyed in the first two to three years following infestation.
 Common viburnums that are considered highly susceptible include: Viburnum dentatum (arrowwood viburnum), V. nudum, (possum-haw, smooth witherod viburnum), V. opulus (European cranberry-bush viburnum), and V. opulus var. americana, formerly V. trilobum (American cranberry-bush viburnum).

-Resistant species show little or no feeding damage, and survive infestations rather well.
-Common viburnums that are considered resistant include: V. carlesii (Koreanspice viburnum), V. x juddii (Judd viburnum), V. plicatum (doublefile viburnum), V. plicatum var. tomentosum (doublefile viburnum), V. rhytidophyllum (leatherleaf viburnum), V. sieboldii (Siebold viburnum).
+Resistant species of viburnum show little or no feeding damage, and survive infestations rather well.
+Common viburnums that are considered resistant include: V. carlesii (Koreanspice viburnum), V. x juddii (Judd viburnum), V. plicatum (doublefile viburnum), V. plicatum var. tomentosum (doublefile viburnum), V. rhytidophyllum (leatherleaf viburnum), and V. sieboldii (Siebold viburnum).

 Most species in all susceptibility groups exhibit more feeding damage when grown in the shade.